isi-mube/Cytology-Codex/README.md

 This project started on 08/07/2023 and was completed within 3 weeks, presented on 27/07/2023 for Ironhack´s final bootcamp project.

 ## About Cytology
 ### Glossary
+Let´s define first a few key terms:
 <ul>
-    <li><strong>Cytology</strong>: Cytology is the study of individual cells to detect abnormalities, including cancer.
-It provides a less invasive alternative to biopsies, thus enabling early diagnosis and treatment initiation.
+    <li><strong>Cytology</strong>, is the study of individual cells to detect abnormalities, including cancer.
+Also, it´s a type of sample method that provides a less invasive alternative to biopsies, enabling early diagnosis and treatment initiation, and improving health outcomes.
   <br>
 <p align="center">
   <img src="https://imgtr.ee/images/2023/07/15/57273049676ed453399c1a2c8d4aced6.jpeg" width="26%">